pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

     - **Target Cluster**: fill in the **Username** and **Password** fields.
     - **DB/Tables Filter**: if necessary, you can specify a [table filter](https://docs.pingcap.com/tidb/stable/table-filter#cli).
 Currently, TiDB Cloud only supports one table filter rule.

-2. Click **Validate** to verify whether TiDB Cloud has the access to the sample data in your specified bucket URL.
-If any access errors are returned, check and update your access configuration in [Step 2.
-Configure Amazon S3 access](#step-2-configure-amazon-s3-access).
-Then validate the access again.
+2. Click **Validate** to verify whether TiDB Cloud has the access to the source data in your specified bucket URL.
+If you get the `AccessDenied` error, see [Troubleshoot Access Denied Errors during Data Import from S3](/tidb-cloud/troubleshoot-import-access-denied-error.md).

 3. After the validation passes, click **Import** to start the import task.

 After the data is imported, if you want to remove the Amazon S3 access of TiDB Cloud, simply delete the policy that you added in [Step 2.
 Configure Amazon S3 access](#step-2-configure-amazon-s3-access).